Reading and Phonics

 High Frequency words and Tricky (non-decodable) Words

 EYFS and Year 1: All children will have a Little Wandle matched scheme book.
 If they are group reading, they will have the book that they have been using during the group reading sessions.
-Some will have eBooks and some will have paper copies of the book.

 Reading in Key Stage 2